COReichl/choose-your-adventure/bank-heist/scene5a.md

-# you open the vault door with the device
+# You try to open the vault door

-it works but the device fizzles out hooray
+You carefully approach the vault door, keeping a lookout for any cameras.
+Upon reaching it, you hold up the lock bypass device, unsure if it will work.
+Luckily, it lights up, zaps the door, and you hear the locks turning inside.
+Your crew walks into the vault.

 Where do you go?